Christian8491/GIS/blogs/2_Install_PostgreSQL.md

 # Installing PostgreSQL

 In this tutorial we are going to install [**PostgreSQL**](https://www.postgresql.org/), an open source object-relational database system, only for Ubuntu.
 For Windows we can find out many resources on the internet about how to get PostgreSQL.
+We also are going to play a bit with some useful commands.

 1. First, let's update our Ubuntu system to get newest versions of packages:
 ```